yugabyte/yugabyte-db/docs/content/latest/reference/configuration/yugabyted.md

 If the `YCQL_USER` or `YCQL_PASSWORD` environment variables exist then, authentication mode is automatically changed to enforced.

 **Note**
-- Environment variables have more priority than the command-line flag.
+- The corresponding environment variables have higher priority than the command-line flags.

 ##### --initial_scripts_dir *initial-scripts-dir*